fabiand/cni-hold/README.md

   - `mage/entry.sh` - Script to deploy the CNI plugin and reconfigure CNI
 - Test
   - `e2e-test.sh` - Validate that the plugin is working as expected
-  - `manifests/bb.yaml` - A yaml to deploy busybox with /hold/, it needs to be unhold to be started
+  - `manifests/fedora.yaml` - A yaml to deploy fedora with /hold/, it needs to be unhold to be started
   - `manifests/unhold.yaml` - A yaml to /unhold/ a pod and permit it's creation
 - Contrib